danpung2/LogPilot/logpilot-demo-consume/README.md

-# LogPilot Demo Consumer: Log Analytics Service
+# LogPilot Demo Consumer: Event Analytics Service

-This module demonstrates how to consume and process logs stored in LogPilot using the gRPC client.
+This module demonstrates how to **consume and process event streams** stored in LogPilot using the gRPC client.

 ## Overview